IMI-TRISTAN/Mean-Song-Word-Finder-CLI/README.md

 ## How to use
-1. Download the files avgWordsSong.py and requirements.txt to a folder on your computer.
-The name of the folder must contain no spaces.
+1. Download the files avgWordsSong.py and requirements.txt to a folder on your computer.  **The name of the folder must contain no spaces**.
 2. To run the application, put your computer online and open a command prompt in the folder created in step 1.
 3. At the command prompt type
 4.